YarkaGit/Kolokol-IM/README.md

 How to use(How 2 use):
 1. Download 2 files: "client.py" and "venv".
-2. Open “client.py” with any IDE (terminal may not work) Voila!
+2. Open “client.py” with any IDE (terminal may not work)
+3. Create a launch configuration in PyCharm (Community or not, it doesn’t matter).
+Voila!
 Now you just need to register your AUIN(AstroUIN) and start talking!
 (ver alpha 0.001)